CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-november-12-2014.md

   <li><strong>Global Search index changed.</strong> The Global Search has been further tuned, and we have temporarily removed the following items from the results: group name, group description, VLAN name, public IP addresses, blueprint name, blueprint package
     name.</li>
   <li><strong>Payment details available via v1 API</strong>.
 The v1 API was updated to return the payment details on the new GetResponsibleBillingAccount&nbsp;call.</li>
-  <li><strong>Create users with new roles via v1 API.</strong> Customers who currently provision users automatically via the v1 API <a href="https://t3n.zendesk.com/entries/22441967-CreateUser" target="_blank">can set values related to the newly released roles</a>.</li>
+  <li><strong>Create users with new roles via v1 API.</strong> Customers who currently provision users automatically via the v1 API <a href="https://t3n.zendesk.com/entries/22441967-CreateUser">can set values related to the newly released roles</a>.</li>
   <li><strong>Get public IP from server details page only.&nbsp;</strong>We've retired the "add public IP" button from the "IP Addresses" page and now have a consolidated place to set and manage public IP addresses.
 Visit the details page for a given server
     and easily set and change public IP address settings.</li>
 </ul>